hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-telemac.md

-# Debugging TELEMAC/SALOME
+# Debugging TELEMAC

-Since its early development, *TELEMAC* has become a robust an reliable tool for the numerically modelling of open surface flows.
+Since its early development, TELEMAC has become a robust and reliable tool for the numerically modeling of open surface flows.
 Yet there are a few little challenges and this page provides some answers (under development).

 ## Traceback errors

-If a simulation crashes and it is not clear why, debugging with [*gdb*](http://www.gdbtutorial.com) is a good option.
+If a simulation crashes and it is not clear why debugging with [*gdb*](http://www.gdbtutorial.com) is a good option.
 To do so, first install *gdb*:

 ```
 sudo apt install gdb